 Why do I need a special GPS unit and not my mobile phone?

 Okay, this is a good question so follow carefully.
 You can theoretically use some apps on your mobile phone to link to GPS direct without requiring network signal, however, this is not optimal as there are many areas of the ride where data connection for mobile phones are non-existent.

 Other reasons mobile phones are not appropriate as your main GPS device:

-You will need to find a bike mount for your mobile phone, and if it rains most mobile phones are
+- You will need to find a bike mount for your mobile phone, and if it rains most mobile phones are not waterproof

 The idea is to use your mobile as a backup.
 Take it with you in case but do not rely on it.
 It is not a suitable substitute for a dedicated GPS device.
 Your GPS device is easy to see and follow, it will stay on at all times, it uses a fraction of the battery power, and it is designed for this purpose.